 But Sally had never forgotten the idyll of her first winter holiday; how simple and easy it was talking and being with him, laughing with him, having fun together.
 Now he was coming to London, to reappear in her life.

 ‘After all those years?’
 She shook her head in a happy disbelief.

+---

 Alaister got up when he saw Sally enter the restaurant.
 He was holding onto the edge of the table.
 They kissed on the lips then Sally sat down beside him.
 She noticed a walking stick propped up on the other side.
 They gazed at each other, mute, their faces betraying deep repressed emotions.